|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 Justin Taylan 2003

-Lat 8° 48' 16S Long 148° 18' 32E Girua Airfield is located at an elevation of 286' at Girua to the east of the Girua River to the west.
+Lat 8° 48' 16S Long 148° 18' 32E Girua Airfield is located at an elevation of 286' at Girua (Girua Blocks) to the east of the Girua River to the west.
 To the southwest is Mount Lamington.
 To the northeast is Horanda and northeast is Dobodura and to the southeast are the Embi Lakes.
 To the southeast is Inonda.
-To the east parallel to the runway is a road that heads southwestward toward Popondetta 16km away to the northwest.
+To the east parallel to the runway is a road that heads southwestward and northwestward towards Popondetta 16km away.

-Built by the U. S. Army as a fighter strip completed during 1943.
-During the Pacific War, this airfield had several names including Dobodura No. 7, West 7, Horanda No. 7 Airstrip or West 7.
-It was also known as "Kenney Strip" or "Kenney Field" in honor of 5th Air Force Commanding Officer (C. O.) General George C. Kenney.
-This airfield was part of the Dobodura Airfield Complex.
+During 1943, built by the U. S. Army as a fighter strip that was part of the Dobodura Airfield Complex.
+Known as Dobodura No. 7, West 7 or Horanda No. 7 Airfield or simply No. 7.
+Also known as "Kenney Strip" or "Kenney Field" in honor of General George C. Kenney, Commanding Officer (C. O.) 5th Air Force (5th AF).

 By the middle of 1943, a taxi strip connected the northeastern end of the runway to the fighter strip at Dobodura No. 4 (Horanda 4, Dobodura 4, 4Y, 4W, 4E).
 When the 58th Fighter Group arrived in late 1943 or early 1944, horseshoe shaped revetments were build around the runway to protect their P-47 Thunderbolt aircraft.
 During early April 1944.

 By the middle of 1943, a number of U. S. Army and U. S. Army Air Force (USAAF) units were based to the south and east of Dobodura No. 7.
 At the southwestern end of the runway was "Air Force Supply" and further down the road was the "First Air Task Force Area".